Lakandon Chʼol

-The Lakandon Chʼol were a former Chʼol-speaking Maya people inhabiting the Lacandon Jungle in what is now Chiapas in Mexico and the bordering regions of northwestern Guatemala, along the tributaries of the upper Usumacinta River and the foothills of the Sierra de los Cuchumatanes.
+The Lakandon Chʼol were a former Chʼol-speaking Maya people inhabiting the Lacandon Jungle in what is now Chiapas in Mexico settled around the Laguna Miramar until the Spanish conquest of their territory.
+Upon the arrival of the Spanish conquistadors, their capital was the city of Lakam-Tun, located on El Peñón Island, south of Laguna Miramar, which is where the name "Lacandon" given by the Spanish to the region and its inhabitants originated.
+After the destruction of their city by the conquistadors, they isolated themselves in the depths of the jungle and founded a new capital called Sac Balam, where they remained free and independent from Spanish rule for more than 100 years until 1695.
+In 1712, the few remaining Lakandon Ch'ol were forcibly displaced by the colonial authorities and became extinct by the mid-18th century.

 The Lakandon Chʼol at contact with the Spanish

 The Lakandon Chʼol of the time of the Spanish conquest should not be confused with the modern Yucatec-speaking Lacandon people occupying the same region.
 At the time of Spanish contact in the 16th century, the Lacandon Jungle was inhabited by Chʼol people referred to as Lakam Tun.
-This name was hispanicised, first to El Acantun, then to Lacantun and finally to Lacandon.
-The main Lakandon village was situated on an island in Lake Miramar, also referred to as Lakam Tun by the inhabitants.
+This name was Hispanicised, first to El Acantun, then to Lacantun and finally to Lacandon.
+The main Lakandon village was situated on El Peñon island in Lake Miramar, also referred to as Lakam Tun by the inhabitants.
 The Lakandons, together with their equally unconquered Itza enemies to the northeast, had an especially warlike reputation among the Spanish.
+By the 16th century they made attacks along the tributaries of the upper Usumacinta River and the foothills of the Sierra de los Cuchumatanes.